cjheath/adl/README.md

 </p>
 <p>
 Reference is also a special Variable.
-Assignment to a Reference requires an ADL path name for an object.
+Assignment to a Reference requires an ADL path name for an object, or an object literal.
 See below.
 </p>
 </td>
 <td valign="top">